HDF143 Intro to Effective Parenting

-Assists childcare practitioners who work with infants and toddlers in child development centers and home settings.
 Focuses on understanding, facilitating, and respecting the brain development of infants and toddlers.
 Prepares individuals to work with infants and toddlers in a variety of settings.
 Provides opportunities for discussion, demonstration, and practice in the areas of environmental and material planning, and interaction, curriculum, and observation skills development.
 Prerequisite: Placement into RD090 and WR090; or consent of instructor.
 F

 HDF257 Home, School & Community

 Emphasizes helping future teachers and child care workers recognize and understand their unique position as resource coordinators and facilitators for parents.
 Focuses on developing effective and appropriate communication skills.
-Analyzes issues involving children with disabilities, ethics and values, and parent/school/community opportunities.
-Prerequisite: Second-year standing in the Early Childhood Education program; placement into RD090 and WR090; or consent of instructor.
+Analyzes issues involving children with disabilities; ethics and values; and parent, school, and community opportunities.
+Prerequisite: Second-year standing in the Early Childhood Education program; and placement into RD090 and WR090; or consent of instructor.
 W

 HDF258 Teach in Anti-Bias Classroom

 Examines the development of practices for teaching young children in culturally relevant and inclusive ways.
 Covers identity development in relation to gender, race, and other biases that influence and affect children and families.
 Focuses on uncovering and naming biases.
 Examines the social context that contributes to biases that affect teaching attitudes and practices.
 Prerequisite: Placement into RD090 and WR090; or consent of instructor.
 W; CLCT

 HDF260 Child Abuse and Neglect

 Introduces problems of child abuse and neglect for professionals in situations where children are cared for, such as child care centers and schools.
 This course may also be useful to other professionals who come into contact with children and need to be aware of issues regarding child abuse and neglect.
 Includes examining the causes of abuse, the abused child, the abusive parent and adult, the role of the teacher, areas of treatment, and education.
 Offered as needed

 HDF285 Professional Issues in ECE